-Everything you're going to want from Lowe's Fourth of July sale | CNN Underscored
+Everything you're going to want from the Lowe's 4th of July sale | CNN Underscored

 Metabo Pneumatic Framing Nailer ($179, originally $199; lowes.com)

-This nailer is great for flooring and framing, window build-up, sub flooring, roof decking and more.
+This nailer is great for flooring and framing, window buildup, sub flooring, roof decking and more.

 Dewalt 20-Volt Max Brushless Cordless Drill ($99, originally $159; lowes.com)

-From apartment dwellers to homeowners, pretty much everyone can find multiple uses for a cordless drill, and this compact best-seller is $60 off.
+From apartment dwellers to homeowners, pretty much everyone can find multiple uses for a cordless drill, and this compact bestseller is $60 off.